Skip to main content

 PropertyDescriptionDefault value

-split_footer_cache_capacitySplit footer cache (it is essentially the hotcache) capacity on a Searcher.500M
+split_footer_cache_capacitySplit footer in memory cache (it is essentially the hotcache) capacity on a Searcher.500M

 max_num_concurrent_split_searchesMaximum number of concurrent split search requests running on a Searcher.100